 - Develop interview skills through Saturday School workshop and in-class activities.

-- Update your working résumé and review it with Academic Advisor and guidance counselor.
+- Update a working résumé and review it with Academic Advisor and Guidance Counselor.
 Identify areas of possible weakness and make a plan to address.

 - Review course selection with Academic Advisor and Guidance Counselor.